-- GA-MA74GM-S2H or GA-MA74GM-S2 motherboard
+- ☑ GA-MA74GM-S2H or GA-MA74GM-S2 motherboard

-- Motherboard driver disk
+- ✓ Motherboard driver disk

 - ✓ User's Manual

-- ☑ One IDE cable and one floppy disk drive cable
+- ✓ One IDE cable

 - ✓ Two SATA 3Gb/s cables

-- ☑ I/O Shield
+- ✓ I/O Shield

-- The box contents above are for reference only and the actual items shall depend on product package you obtain.
-The box contents are subject to change without notice. - The motherboard image is for reference only.
+- The box contents above are for reference only and the actual items shall depend on the product package you obtain.
+The box contents are subject to change without notice. - · The motherboard image is for reference only.